Retirement Tax Consultants Unveils Roth Conversion Strategy That Cuts Taxes by 35% or More

 The strategy builds on IRS guidance and legal precedent from estate and gift tax law, now successfully applied to Roth conversions.
 Retirement Tax Consultants emphasizes the need for qualified professionals to implement the strategy properly.

 “We’ve created a full diligence process,” says Hyden.
-“This includes court cases, IRS Revenue Rulings, sample LLC Operating Agreements, and third-party valuation reports.
+“This includes court cases, IRS Revenue Rulings, LLC business purpose, sample LLC Operating Agreements, and third-party valuation reports.
 But first, every client should start with a Roth Analysis—a side-by-side comparison of the tax cost of converting now vs. not converting at all.”

 Retirement Tax Consultants